cmgoffena13/etl-file-loader/README.md

 FileLoader also has a CLI.
 This is convenient when you may need to process one specific file OR if you have multiple file drop directories and you want to inject the paths.
 I created a `fileloader` bash script shortcut within the main repo directory.
 Simply utilize the below command within the repo to trigger CLI commands:

 `./fileloader --help`

-## Contributing
-See the [contributing](CONTRIBUTING.md) doc on setting up for development and detailed approaches to add to the repo in regards to development.
-This could be implementing more file formats, another notifier, another database integration, etc.

 ## Benchmarks
 I tested a local, 350MB (uncompressed), 2 million row parquet file with indepth validation utilizing a 100k batch size.
 The original file was obtained [here](https://github.com/datablist/sample-csv-files) and you can check the validation with the source configuration at `src/sources/systems/customer/customer.py`.
 Below are the benchmarks for each database.